1680/Spectral-Clustering-Based-Galaxy-Cluster-Detection-V0/README.md

 * I have modified the code by "Ingo Bürk" for the basic spectral clustering http://www.mathworks.com/matlabcentral/fileexchange/34412-fast-and-efficient-spectral-clustering
 * I have rewitten the python script  for some functions of the cosmological calculator by "James Schombert" in matlab http://www.astro.ucla.edu/~wright/CosmoCalc.html http://www.astro.ucla.edu/~wright/CC.python.

+**Note**
+* Due to upload size limitations, we have seprated the data folders from the code folder.
+Please enclose them in the "InputData" folder at run time.
+*
 **END**